Country selection

 Ethics Review Submission

-As per GIN-6, eight (8) hard copies and an electronic copy of the clinical trial application and accompanying materials should be submitted to the CNERS.
+As per GIN-6, eight (8) hard copies and an electronic copy of the clinical trial application and accompanying materials should be submitted to CNERS.
 The application and supporting materials text must be in Arial 12 font.
 Each hard copy must have all the materials bound together, and the electronic copy must be transmitted in a single file.
 See GIN-6 for the application form and the Submission Content section for detailed documentation requirements.

 According to GIN-6, the clinical trial application and accompanying materials, must be provided in French.